gertrude-app/web/site/app/pages/docs/mac-internet-filter.md

 According to recent estimates, there are over **2 billion** websites on the internet, with over _250,000_ being created every day.
-There are a ton of innocent and educational websites out there, but sadly it's mixed in with a **tremendous amount of dangerous content**.
+There are a ton of innocent and educational websites out there, but sadly they are mixed in with a **tremendous amount of dangerous content**.
 Studies have indicated that perhaps **37% of the internet is pornography**.

 ## An Illusion of Safety...

-Most mac website blockers work by attempting to _categorize all of the websites_ into buckets like "adult", "gambling", "social media", etc. This seems promising--just exclude the bad parts, and you'll be left with a safe internet, right?
+Most mac website blockers work by attempting to _categorize all of the websites_ into buckets like "adult", "gambling", "social media", etc. This seems promising&mdash;just exclude the bad parts, and you'll be left with a safe internet, right?
 Sadly, no. With 2 billion websites, and 3 new ones created **every second** these lists are _always hopelessly out of date_.
 We like to say that they provide only _the illusion of safety_.
 If you want to feel like you're keeping your kids safe, turn on a mac internet filter that blocks by category.
 But if you want to _actually protect your kids_, you'll need another approach.

 ## How to Block the Whole Internet...

 The only way to make a macOS website filter that is actually safe is to forget trying to categorize websites.
-Instead, every single website must be "guilty until proven innocent"--blocked unless it has been specifically allowed by you as the parent.
-Sadly, there are very few tools that exist that work in this mode, and the ones that do are almost so difficult to use that they're not worth it.
+Instead, every single website must be "guilty until proven innocent"&mdash;blocked unless it has been specifically allowed by you as the parent.
+However, there are very few tools that exist that work in this mode, and the ones that do are almost so difficult to use that they're not worth it.

 I was a dad and a computer programmer who got so frustrated with the lack of usable tools for blocking the internet that I built my own app.
 Gertrude is the mac internet filter I